MagdalenaMatoga/Projekt_koncowy_JS/frontend/README.md

 # Witamy na GreenEats!

-My first project that aims to show you how to savor the flavors of culinary adventures in a convenient and innovative way.
+**APP CONCEPT**:My first project that aims to show you how to savor the flavors of culinary adventures in a convenient and innovative way.

   ## 🍎 More